 b.
-Priority Pollutants
+Priority Pollutants, Ammonia, and Dioxin-TEQ

 - i.
 Methodology.
 SIP section 1.3 sets forth the methodology used for this Order for assessing whether a priority pollutant has reasonable potential to exceed a water quality objective.
 The analysis begins with identifying the maximum effluent concentration (MEC) observed for each pollutant based on available effluent concentration data and the ambient background concentration (B).
 SIP section 1.4.3 states that ambient background concentrations are either the maximum ambient concentration observed or, for water quality objectives intended to protect human health, the arithmetic mean of observed concentrations.
 There are three triggers in determining reasonable potential: - (a) Trigger 1 is activated if the maximum effluent concentration is greater than or equal to the lowest applicable water quality objective (MEC $\geq$ water quality objective). - (b) Trigger 2 is activated if the ambient background concentration observed in the receiving water is greater than the lowest applicable water quality objective (B > water quality objective) and the pollutant is detected in any effluent sample. - (c) Trigger 3 is activated if a review of other information indicates that a WQBEL is needed to protect beneficial uses. - ii.
 Analysis.
 The maximum effluent concentrations, most stringent applicable water quality criteria and objectives, and ambient background concentrations used in the analysis are presented in the following table, along with the reasonable potential analysis results (yes, no, or unknown) for each pollutant.
-Reasonable potential was not determined for all pollutants because there are not water quality objectives for all pollutants, and monitoring data are unavailable for others.

-Benzo(a)anthracene exhibits reasonable potential by Trigger 1.
-Basin Plan sections 7.2.1.2 and 4.7.2.2 require copper and cyanide WQBELs.
+Ammonia, cyanide, chlorodibromomethane, and dioxin-TEQ exhibit reasonable potential.
+In addition, Basin Plan sections 7.2.1.2 and 4.7.2.2 require copper and cyanide WQBELs for all individual NPDES permits for municipal wastewater treatment facilities that discharge to San Francisco Bay.